Flow between extremal one-point energy correlators in QCD: End Matter

-The left panel of Fig.~\ref{fig:onepoint:sigma:aEeach} is the reproduction of the $e^+e^-\to\textit{hadrons}$ individual cross sections as reproduced by the \texttt{PHOKHARA} Monte Carlo.
-The total sum of the channels (black solid) saturates the total cross section from data (red dots) up to $\sim$1.2 GeV.
-The right panel of Fig.~\ref{fig:onepoint:sigma:aEeach} illustrates the individual contributions to $a_\mathcal{E}$ from each sub-channel.
+\textit{Appendix}---The left panel of Fig.~\ref{fig:onepoint:sigma:aEeach} is the reproduction of the $e^+e^-\to\text{hadrons}$ individual cross sections as reproduced by the \texttt{PHOKHARA} Monte Carlo.
+The total sum of the channels (black solid curve ) saturates the total cross section from data (red dots) up to $\sim$1.2 GeV.
+The uncertainty on $a_{\mathcal E}$ up to $\sim$1.2 GeV is dominated by the uncertainty of the ratio of cross section of two-pion vs three-pion production.
+These, including the $\omega$ and $\phi$ resonant regions, are measured at the percent level~\cite{Belle-II:2024msd}.
+The right panel of Fig.~\ref{fig:onepoint:sigma:aEeach} illustrates the individual contributions to $a_\mathcal{E}$ from each subchannel.
 For each channel, we fitted the average energy distribution at fixed $q^2$, obtaining $a_\cale$.
 The number of events are sufficiently large so the statistical uncertainty from the Monte Carlo simulation is negligible.

-In the region between $1.12\,\text{GeV}$ and $1.936\,\text{Gev}$ we extract the relative cross sections from each channel using the analisys of the experimental data done in \cite{Keshavarzi:2018mgv}.
-In Fig.~\ref{fig:ratioxs_stack} we show the relative cross sections of the different processes grouped into four categories according to their contributions to $a_\mathcal{E}$.
-In yellow, a group of process saturating the lower bound $a_\cale = -1/2$, given by the two-pseudoscalar channels.
-In blue, the channels saturating the upper bound $a_\cale = 1$, given by the three-pseudoscalar channels and the vector-pseudoscalar ones.
+In the region between $1.12\,\text{GeV}$ and $1.936\,\text{GeV}$ we extract the relative cross sections from each channel using the analysis of the experimental data done in \cite{Keshavarzi:2018mgv}.
+In Fig.~\ref{fig:ratioxs_stack}, we show the relative cross sections of the different processes grouped into four categories according to their contributions to $a_\mathcal{E}$.
+In blue, a group of process saturating the lower bound $a_\cale = -1/2$, given by the two-pseudoscalar channels.
+In yellow, the channels saturating the upper bound $a_\cale = 1$, given by the three-pseudoscalar channels and the vector-pseudoscalar ones.
 In green, the channels that have an $a_\cale$ in the bulk, but that we estimated via the numerical simulation, namely the $4\pi$ channels.
-In red, the channels that have an $a_\cale$ in the bul, and that we do not have a reliable estimate for it, namely the $KK\pi\pi$, $5\pi$ and $6\pi$ channels.
+In red, the channels that have an $a_\cale$ in the bulk, and that we do not have a reliable estimate for it, namely the $KK\pi\pi$, $5\pi$, and $6\pi$ channels.

 The expressions for two scalar contractions of the one-point correlator up to order of $\alpha_s^3$, obtained from integrating the results of \cite{He:2025hin}, and setting $\mu_R^2 = \mu_F^2 = q^2$ are given by